vkarpov15/thecodebarbarian.com/lib/posts/20180221_promise_finally.md

 Promise.resolve('foo').
   finally(() => 'bar').
   // Will print 'foo', **not** 'bar', because `finally()` acts as a passthrough
-  // for resolved values and rejected errors then(res => console.log(res));
+  // for fulfilled values and rejected errors then(res => console.log(res));
 ```